Hash-AK/PiRPKey/JOURNAL.md

 After some research, [a result on the arduino forum](https://forum.arduino.cc/t/pi-pico-hmac-sha1-help/1149162/2) got me annother libary : [this one](https://github.com/Akagi201/hmac-sha1)

 **Schematics + Research : 2:05 min**

+## Day 6 (1 June 2025)

+So today I started a bit late, so I decided I would work on the TOTP code in C. AS I said, I'm pretty beginner in C so all the bits/bytes operation, big endyan, etc where a bit too much for me, so I used AI to explain to me and guide me on what I need to do (hope this is accepted by Higway, to clarify I didn't generated the whole code by AI and just copy paste, I tried my best to code stuff, asked alootttt of explanation of what the code was doing, why we do liek so, etc)

+**Code : 1:20 min**

 ----------------------------------------------------
 ## Brainstorm